 Analysis / Bias

 In review, The Verge primarily covers technology and science, with less emphasis on politics.
-However, when covering politics they generally use minimally loaded words such as this: Presidential hopeful John Delaney wants you to unfollow Trump on Twitter.
-This story like most is properly sourced to credible left-leaning media sources such as The Daily Beast and Washington Post.
+However, when covering politics, they generally use minimally loaded words such as this: Presidential hopeful John Delaney wants you to unfollow Trump on Twitter.
+This story, like most, is properly sourced to credible left-leaning media sources such as The Daily Beast and Washington Post.
 Political news is typically related to technology or science information and not just politics in general.
-When it comes to science reporting The Verge aligns with the consensus of science.
-The Verge does not produce political editorial content, though story selection tends to slightly favor the left.
+When it comes to science reporting, The Verge aligns with the consensus of science.
+The Verge does not produce political editorial content, though story selection tends to favor the left slightly.

 Overall, we rate The Verge Left-Center biased based on story selection that slightly favors the left and High for factual reporting due to proper sourcing, supporting the consensus of science, and a clean fact check record.
 (12/9/2016) Updated (D. Van Zandt 12/14/2022)